DAIC-tud/docs/content/en/docs/manual/data-management/data-transfer.md

   How to move data to DAIC.
 ---

-## Data Transfer Methods

-### Between TU Delft installed machines

 Your Windows Personal Storage and the Project and Group Storage are available on all TU Delft installed machines including the DAIC compute servers.
 If possible use one of these for files that you want to access on both your personal computer and the compute servers.

-### Using webdata

 Your Windows Personal Storage and the Project and Group Storage are also accessible off-campus through the TU Delft `webdata service`.
 See the {{< external-link "https://webdata.tudelft.nl/" "webdata page" >}} for manuals on using the service with your personal computer.

-### Using SCP/SFTP
+## SCP

 Both your Linux and Windows Personal Storage and the Project and Group Storage are also available world-wide via an SCP/SFTP client.
 This is the simplest transfer method via the `scp` command, which has the following basic syntax: